Simeon Colton

 He was married first to Lucretia, daughter of Capt.
 Gideon Colton of Longmeadow, Mass., September 2, 1812.
 She died at Palmer, July 14, 1821, leaving one daughter.
 He married the second time, August 9, 1823, Susan, daughter of Isham Chapman, of Tolland, Connecticut, by whom he had three sons and three daughters; of these the second son graduated at the University of North Carolina, and became a minister in that state.
 Mrs. Colton died at Summerville, N. C., November 24, 1850.
 He married the third time, December 21, 1851, Mrs. Catherine E. Fuller, widow of Jones Fuller, of Fayetteville, North Carolina, who survived him.

 He died at Ashboro', December 27, 1868, aged 84.

+His papers are held at the University of North Carolina’s Chapel Hill Library.